Azure/portaldocs/portal-sdk/generated/portalfx-deployment-sovereign.md

 <a name="national-sovereign-clouds-overview"></a>
 ### Overview

 Sovereign clouds (aka "national clouds") are instances of Azure restricted to a particular group of users.
-This group may consist of one geopolitical boundary (e.g. country) or legal boundary (e.g. public sector).
+This group may consist of one geopolitical boundary (e.g. country/region) or legal boundary (e.g. public sector).

 To get started in a sovereign cloud, talk to the Azure Global Ecosystems team or use the link to their wikis below.